 This is probably one of the most important tips on how to strengthen a marriage.
-You know how people say “It seems very different now compared on how we were before..”
+You know how people say “It seems very different now compared to how we were before..”

-Of course it will be.
-You both have grown, evolved and have undergone changes on your own and together.
+Of course, it will be.
+You both have grown, evolved, and undergone changes on your own and together.
 These experiences will shape how you change as a person and how the relationship’s dynamics will be affected by those.

 Today’sParent.Com talked about this evolution.
-The thing about evolving and emracing change is that BOTH of you have to be on board.
-As hard as it becomes, if one person is only evolving, there will be a gap and resentment and distance will start to grow.
+The thing about evolving and embracing change is that BOTH of you have to be on board.
+As hard as it becomes, if one person is only evolving, there will be a gap, and resentment and distance will start to grow.